Undergraduate Permission Codes

 AP Lab Notbook Evalutions

-The chemistry department will be accepting AP lab notebooks for evaluation this summer by mail due to COVID-19.
-Students will need to mail in their lab notebooks to the following address, postmarked by Friday, July 31.
-Students will receive an email to their umail account with the results of their evaluation by Monday, August 17, which will also include the pickup location for their notebooks.
+The chemistry department will be accepting AP lab notebooks for evaluation Spring 2024 by drop-off in CSC 240 Monday - Friday from 9 am - 4 pm through Friday, October 27th.
+Students will receive an email to their Umail account with the results of their evaluation by Wednesday, November 1st, which will also include the pickup location for their notebooks.